neonevm/neon-contracts/contracts/composability/README.md

 The `CallSystemProgram` or `CallSPLTokenProgram` contract is deployed at the beginning of each test, unless the `config.js` file already contains an address for this contract.

-To run all tests in a row on _Curvestand_ test network:
+To run all composability test cases on _Curvestand_ test network:

 `npm run test-composability-curvestand`